 Framework

-Four problems.
+Four leaks.
 One pattern.
+Each one is a place leads are slipping through.
 If you recognize even one, it’s costing you more than you think.

 Lead Droughts Owner Trap Manual Mayhem Reactive Mode